Quantitative measurements using the atomic force microscope

 This paper is the 4th in a short series of tutorial papers concerning the practical aspects of AFM aimed at readers with little prior knowledge about the technique.
 Papers 1 to 3, referenced in the 4th article, focus on imaging, surface roughness and friction, respectively.
 They should be especially suited for those engaged in surface engineering.
-This 4th paper turns 10 years old in 2015, but the fundamentals remain the same.

 The following have contributed to this page: Dr James R Smith

 In partnership with: